lyndon025/playtested/src/content/article/2023-03-23-this-game-is-like-rimworld-but-for-mobile--full-review---dream-land.md

 ---
-title: "This game is like RimWorld but for Mobile | Full Review - Dream Land"
+author: lyndonguitar
+category: Review
-description: "Dream Land is a free-to-play construction and management simulation that puts players in charge of a group of travelers stranded on an alien planet."
+description: Dream Land is a free-to-play construction and management simulation that puts players in charge of a group of travelers stranded on an alien planet.
+featured: false
 pubDate: 2023-03-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dream-land"]
+tags:
-featured: false
+- taptap
+- dream-land
-thumb: "/images/reviews/2023-03-23-this-game-is-like-rimworld-but-for-mobile--full-review---dream-land-0.avif"
+thumb: /images/reviews/2023-03-23-this-game-is-like-rimworld-but-for-mobile--full-review---dream-land-0.avif
+title: This game is like RimWorld but for Mobile | Full Review - Dream Land
 ---

 <div class="gallery">